bozozeclown/open_llm/README.md

 - **Open Source Community**: For the amazing libraries and tools that make this project possible
 - **Contributors**: Everyone who has helped shape this project
 - **Early Adopters**: For providing valuable feedback and suggestions
+- **Enterprise Partners**: For guidance on compliance and security requirements

 ---